lywangj/Coding_Challenges/07 Intersection of Two Arrays/README.md

-# 06 Partition Equal Subset Sum
+# 07 Intersection of Two Arrays

 (To be updated)

-A binary tree with values on every nodes and an integer are given.
+With Two given integer arrays, return a array with either their intersections or differ

 A root is a the first node in the tree, and a leaf is a node with no children.

-- Input: nums = [1,5,11,5]
+- Input: nums1 = [1,2,2,1], nums2 = [2,2]
-- Output: Yes, this array can be partitioned into two subsets with equal sums.
-- Explanation: The array can be partitioned as [1, 5, 5] and [11].
+- Output:
+    - Intersection: [2,2]
+    - Difference: [1,1], []

 Task:
-- allow user to input a integer (larger than 0) as n.
-- generate a series of strings, each contains n valid parentheses but with different order.
-- if not, request user to input integer, trying to find a way
+- generate new arrays with the intersections and differences of twn given arrays
+    - return one array for intersection of nums1 and nums2
+    - return two array for differences in both nums1 and nums2
+- considering the given arrays are sorted or un-sorted.

 Solutions:
 - C++
-- dynamic programming
-- 0/1 knapsack
-- memoization
 - unique set
+- hash map
+- binary search

+For intersecton :
+- N as the number of integers in each array
+Min O with hash map
-Time complexity: O()
+Time complexity: O(2N)
-- for
+Space complexity: O(N)

+For difference :
-- n as the number of parentheses generated in a string
+- N as the number of integers in each array
+Min O with binary search
+Time complexity: O(2N+2NlogN) for difference

-Space complexity: O(4^n / n^0.5)
+Space complexity: O(1)

 Constraints:
-- 1 <= nums.length <= 200
+- 1 <= nums.length <= 1000
-- 1 <= nums[i] <= 100
+- 0 <= nums[i] <= 1000